levoai/docs/docs/install-code-analysis-tools.md

     levo scan code \
         --dir <relative path to directory you wish to scan> \
         --app-name <name of the app you wish to see on Dashboard> \
-        --env-name <the environment to which your app should belong>
+        --env-name <the environment to which your app should belong> \
+        --language <programmming language used in repository, default is java>
     ```
 - In the `--dir` option, you can specify the relative subdirectory path (`./path/to/sub-directory`) if you want to scan only a part of the project, or simply DOT (`.`) for the current directory.
+- Use the `--help` option to know the list of available options
 - If there are REST endpoints in the code, they will be imported to the Levo Dashboard, under the given app-name.